Faulty Handrails and Stairwells

 An issue that often comes up in connection with accidents related to faulty handrails or stairwells is whether the defendant knew or should have known about the defect.
 Sometimes a defendant regularly inspects the property but fails to see a faulty handrail.
 In that case, it will only be responsible if it should have known about the problem.
 Whether a defendant should know about a particular property defect depends in many cases on how long a defect existed.
 If multiple customers noticed the faulty handrail for a long period of time, or there is surveillance footage showing other customers noticing a faulty handrail, it is likely that a jury would find that the defendant should have known about it.Explore Your Options with a Los Angeles Lawyer after a Slip and Fall

 If you are injured due to a faulty handrail or stairwell, you may be able to pursue compensation from the property owner, occupant, or leaseholder.
 The slip and fall attorneys at Sharifi Firm can assert the rights of victims in Los Angeles and elsewhere in Southern California, including in Temecula, Riverside, San Bernardino, and Rancho Cucamonga.
-Contact us via our online form or call us at 1-866-422-7222 for a free, no-obligation consultation.
+Contact us via our online form or call us at (866) 422-7222 for a free, no-obligation consultation with a dedicated attorney.